CharlieJT/Recipes/tests.md

     When in safari, smooth scrolling does not work when clicking on the upwards chevron & the downwards chevron.

     Unfortunately, I could not figure a way around this issue.
-I tried searching the internet but I couldn't find the answer.
+I tried searching the internet, but I couldn't find the answer.

 2. #### Glitchy upwards chevron.

     At times, the upwards chevron can become glitchy & will animate on click instead of hover.

-    I did try to look for the answer to this but I didn't see this as a major issue as the chevron was still working as it should.
+    I did try to look for the answer to this, but I didn't see this as a major issue as the chevron was still working as it should.

 3. #### Home not being underlined on load in the Navbar.

-    When the home page is loaded for the first time, the url is '/' instead of '/index'.
+    When the home page is loaded for the first time, the URL is '/' instead of '/index'.
     When the index function is run (function for the home page), it will pick up the route as being '/index' therefore '/' is not the active class so it won't be underlined.

-    I could not figure a way around this & my mentor said not to worry too much as it's pretty obvious that you're on the home page at that point anyway.
+    I could not figure a way around this & my mentor said not to worry too much as it's obvious that you're on the home page at that point anyway.

 ## Further Testing